Dante-Broggi/swift-evolution/0000-template.md

 /// operations that depend on sequential access to a sequence's values.
 For
 /// clearer, more concise code, the example above could use the array's
 /// `contains(_:)` method, which performs the iteration for you
-/// as every Iterable inherits it from `Iterable` instead of iterating manually:
+/// as every iterable inherits it from `Iterable` instead of iterating manually:
 ///
 ///     if bugs.contains("Mosquito") {
 ///         print("Break out the bug spray.")